 Addressing Childhood Obesity through Translational Research

-The Harvard Catalyst Community Health Innovation and Research Program (CHIRP) sponsored this pilot grant opportunity in collaboration with the Harvard Catalyst Health Disparities Research Program and the Child Health Initiative.
-The aim of the pilot grant was to engage policy, public health, clinical, and other investigators from across the Harvard community in innovative interdisciplinary translational research to improve the prevention of childhood obesity in the context of national and state health systems reforms.
+The Harvard Catalyst Community Health Innovation and Research Program (CHIRP) sponsored this pilot grant opportunity in collaboration with Harvard Catalyst’s Child Health Committee and Health Disparities Research Program.
+This pilot grant opportunity seeks to engage a broad range of policy, public health, clinical, and other investigators from across the Harvard community, and will provide seed money for interdisciplinary translational research to prevent and treat childhood obesity.

-This 2012 request for applications (RFA) sought proposals that addressed one or more of five substantive categories:
+This 2013 request for applications (RFA) sought proposals that addressed one or more of eight specific research priority areas:

-- Socio-cultural aspects of the food and physical activity environment
+- Research and evaluation on socio-cultural aspects of the food and physical activity environment

 This funding opportunity was open to investigators who held Harvard University appointments at the assistant professor, associate professor, or professor level; or had the approval of their department chair.
 At least one co-investigator was required on each application and proposals were required to be collaborative and interdisciplinary.

-Two pilot grants were awarded in amounts of up to $50,000 for each one-year project.
-Funding decisions for the Addressing Childhood Obesity through Translational Research pilot grants were announced in October of 2012.
+Three pilot grants were awarded in amounts of up to $50,000 for each one-year project.
+Funding decisions for the Addressing Childhood Obesity through Translational Research pilot grants were announced in May of 2013.